fastify/fastify/docs/Getting-Started.md

 > The application responds with `{hello:world}`, due to the request on the root URL (/).
 Any other path that does not have a delacred route will result to an error: **404 Not Found**.

+## Hooks

+Hooks allow you to listen to specific events in application and request/response lifecycles.
+A Hook needs to be registered using `fastify.addhook` to be able to listen to events before they are triggered, if not, these events are lost.

+Use these two hooks to interact with the lifecycle of fastify:

 <!-- Note: More work to be done after Season of Docs is Over -->